Statement of internal control

 Citizens Advice has engaged BDO Stoy Hayward to provide the current programme of internal audits.
 The auditors operate to standards defined in the Government Internal Audit Manual.

 The internal auditors report regularly on internal audit activity within Citizens Advice.
 The work of the internal auditors is informed by an analysis of the risks to which the organisation is exposed and annual audit plans are based on this analysis.
 These are endorsed by the Executive Board, Performance Review and Audit Committee and the Trustee Board.
-A database of all audit recommendations is held and progress is monitored by the Performance Review and Audit Committee, who meet six times a year.
-The internal auditors’ annual report includes their independent opinion on the adequacy and effectiveness of the system of internal control.
+A database of all audit recommendations is held and progress is monitored by the Performance Review and Audit Committee, which meets six times a year.
+The Internal Auditors’ annual report includes their independent opinion on the adequacy and effectiveness of the system of internal control.

 The Accounting Officer has responsibility for reviewing the effectiveness of the system of internal control.
 The review of the effectiveness of the system of internal control is informed by the work of the internal auditors and comments made by the external auditors in their management letter and other reports.
 A plan to address weaknesses and ensure continuous improvement of the system is in place.